coresresearch/BatCan/li_ion/README.md

 - The dataframes for each stage of the model are post-processed using Pandas and assigned column headers
 - The data is exported to `.csv` files for further processing if desired

-Below `main()` the residual for the solver is defined within the class `li_ion(Implicit_Problem)` which is an extension of a builtin problem type for the solver.
+Below `main()` the residual for the solver (Assimulo) is defined within the class `li_ion(Implicit_Problem)` which is an extension of a builtin problem type for Assimulo.
 Within this class is the function `res_fun()` where the full residual is defined for the model.

-The general process in each node (with exceptions such as in the separator or for a solid lithium anode) goes as follows.
+The general process in each node `i` (with exceptions such as in the separator or for a solid lithium anode) goes as follows.

-1. The boundary conditions are set for fluxes and currents from face `i-1`
+1. The boundary conditions are set for fluxes and currents from the interface with node `i-1`
-2. The state of the next node `i+1` is set
+2. The states of the nodes `i` and `i+1` are read from the solution vector.
+3. Chemical production rates are read from Cantera for all interfaces
-3. The Faradaic current of node `i` is calculated
+4. The Faradaic current of node `i` is calculated
-4. The boundary conditions are set for fluxes and currents from face `i+1`
+5. The boundary conditions are set for fluxes and currents from the interface with node `i+1`
-5. The `i_dl` is calculated
+6. The double-layer charging current within the node, `i_dl`, is calculated
-6. The residual is calculated for all relevant governing equations at node `i`
+7. The residual is calculated for all relevant governing equations at node `i`

 The general governing equations are (but not all of which are used in every phase/component):

-- Conservation of species in solid phase
+- Conservation of elements in solid phase (species molar density [kmol/m^3])
-- Conservation of species in electrolyte phase
+- Conservation of elements in electrolyte phase (species molar density [kmol/m^3])
 - Conservation of charge in electrode or electrolyte phase (double layer potential)
 - Conservation of charge (algebraic constraint)